 Update your MAC

 The most important thing with maintaining a Mac is to keep it up to date.
 Regardless of speed, it’s important to do it for security purposes.
+You can also use an Apple trade in service to upgrade to a new laptop.
 However, an older OS often performs worse than its latest version, so make sure to schedule an OS update imminently if there is one.

 Beyond the OS, ensure that your applications are running on their latest versions as these will best attend to bugs, along with new features.